ANAMIKA

 The rear wall of the temple: At the far left are Cleopatra and her son Caesarion shown worshipping Egyptian gods:

-If the Romans could be so syncretic n broadminded towards Egyptian religion and cults, why did they try so goddam hard to stamp out Christianity - and were anything but nice to the Jews?
-Maybe it's got plenty to do with the seeming (but utter) incompatibility between monotheism and polytheism!
+If the Romans could be so syncretic n broadminded towards Egyptian religion and cults, why did they (allegedly) try so goddam hard to stamp out Christianity - and were (allegedly) anything but nice to the Jews?
+Maybe it's down to the seeming (but utter) incompatibility between monotheism and polytheism!

 -----------------